 Order Hard Copy or Kindle Edition

-What Are The 5 A's of Organizing Your Community Broadband Project?
+What Are The 5 A's of Organizing Your Strategic Broadband Plan?

 While broadband has tremendous potential to be an enabler for economic growth, it is still a utility – just like water, roads, and electricity.
-And in most communities in Colorado, utilities are in some way owned and controlled by the community.
 Community leaders are challenged to ensure their communities are not left behind.
 Like their visionaries that built the railroads, roads, and interstate system, today's elected officials must take up the challenge of building their community broadband infrastructure.
-If it were easy, it would have been built a long time ago.
-The 5 A's methodology provides a guide for community leaders in planning, funding, building and operating their broadband infrastructure.

 #1 Aggregate Experience

-You will need to establish a Local Broadband Planning Team.
+You will need to establish a Local Broadband Planning Team (aka Steering Committee).
 Team members are best recruited based on a) prior experience in efforts to improve the communities broadband environment b) elected officials c) technical expertise d) local service providers.

 #2 Assess Your Broadband Environment